-An intensive course in musical theatre production.
-Students will prepare a musical or straight play for public performance.
-Students are required to participate in the load-in and strike processes of the show.
+This course gives students experience in workshopping, rehearsing, and performing for live audiences.
+Students will prepare a full length play or musical for public performance.
+In addition to attending a variety of rehearsals, students will complete hours helping to construct the production and are required to participate in the load-in and strike.
 This course is open to all students including high school juniors and seniors as well as members of the community.
-No pre-requisite.
 May be taken more than once for credit.
 (Also listed as MUS 155)

-THE 106 Children's Theatre Tour (3-3) 3 credits
+THE 106 Children's Theatre Tour (0-6) 3 credits

-A workshop/rehearsal/performance course in children's theatre.
-Student will prepare a one-act play for presentation at area primary and elementary schools.
-This piece will be built, rehearsed and toured by the members of the class during the semester.
-Course may be repeated more than once.
+Children's Theatre Tour gives students experience in workshopping, rehearsing, and performing for live audiences.
+Students prepare a one-act play for presentation in the local primary and elementary schools.
+The one-act play will be built, rehearsed and toured by the members of the class during the semester.
+This course is open to all students and can be repeated more than once.